utPLSQL/utPLSQL/docs/userguide/expectations.md

 | timestamp with local time zone | interval year to month |

-The distance can be expressed as a postive number or positive interval.
+The distance must be expressed as a non-negative number or non-negative interval.

 >Note:
 > Interval year-to-moth as a distance is giving sucess if the distance between the given dates/timestamps evaluates to value less or equal of the specified interval
-> Keep in mind that a distance of `interval '0-1' year to month` will actuall be successful if the distance isnot greater than a month and a half.
+> Keep in mind that a checking for distance of `interval '0-1' year to month` will actuall be successful if the distance is less than a month and 15 days.
 > This is due to how oracle evaluates conversion between timestamp difference converted to `year to month interval`.
+> The behavior is similar to a call to `months_between()` function with results rounded to full monts ie. round(months_between(date, date))

 **Example 1.**
 ```sql